deepin-community/dh-exec/README.md

     #! /usr/bin/dh-exec --with-scripts=subst-multiarch,install-rename
     cfgs/cfg-${DEB_HOST_GNU_TYPE}.h => /usr/include/${DEB_HOST_MULTIARCH}/package/config.h

+Additionally, assuming we have two binary packages: `foo-gtk` and `foo-utils`, and we want to include `/usr/bin/foo-gtk` in the former package, the rest of `/usr/bin` in the latter.
+Our install files would look like these, for `foo-gtk` and `foo-utils` respectively:

+    #! /usr/bin/dh-exec
+    => /usr/bin/foo-gtk

+    #! /usr/bin/dh-exec
+    /usr/bin/*

 But wait, there's more!
 You can restrict lines based on architecture, or build profile: